JoshuaRogan/efnback/README.md

 EFNBack Program
 ==============
-JavaScript application that records the pressing of the mouse/tapping of finger when certain sequences of letters appear.
-View the project in development here: [efnback.melwood.jcubedworld.com](http://efnback.melwood.jcubedworld.com).
-Production Link here [efnback.nncionline.org](http://efnback.nncionline.org/)
+JavaScript application that records the reaction time of the user under different stimuli.
+Developed for UPMC and the National Neuroscience Curriculum Initiative.

+Built with native JavaScript to be run in the browser.

+View a demo here: [efnback.droplet.joshuarogan.com](http://efnback.droplet.joshuarogan.com).

 Test Types
 --------------
+Different tests types to simulate different stimuli.

-- 2 memory conditions: 0 back (press to M) and 2 back (A-B-A pattern).
+- 2 Memory conditions: 0 back (press to M) and 2 back (A-B-A pattern).
-- 4 face conditions: no face, fear face, happy face, neutral face.
+- 4 Face conditions: no face, fear face, happy face, neutral face.

 Third Party Components